philip2003/Getting-and-cleaning-data/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Process steps:
+## Solution steps:

-clone this repository
-download compressed raw data
-unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory open a R console and set the working directory to the repository root run run_analysis.R script
-In the repository root directory you find the file 'sensordata_avg_by_subject.txt'
+1. Clone/copy repo
+2. Download data
+3. Copy data to the cloned repo
+4. Set working directory to repo root
+5. Run analysis
+6. Output - XXXXXX